mvolkmann/blog/src/smalltalk.md

 - click the blue circle on the top
 - select "embed into" ... {parent morph name}
   (typically LayoutMorph)

+### Desktop Color

+One way to change the desktop color is to right-click it to open its halo, click the blue menu button, select "debug...inspect morph", click in the bottom pane, enter `self color: Color {some-color-name}`, and press cmd-d (Do it).
+This works with all colors except `transparent` and alpha values are ignored.

 ### LayoutMorph